 The Content Recommendations toolbar plugin adds a capability to the toolbar of the content editor that lets you insert content placements, dependent on having set up a Content Collector Connection.
 Click on the icon to insert a content placement based on an algorithm of your choosing at the place of the cursor.

-The levers you can pull to change up recommendations so they are not the same on every page:
+You can vary recommendations so they are not the same on every page:

-1) Use contextual filters/algorithms based on the current page (lookalike algorithm, metadata filters based on current page)
+- Use contextual filters and algorithms based on the current page (look-alike algorithm, metadata filters based on current page, etc.).

-2) Create multiple variants with different settings and let them rotate
+- Create multiple variants with different settings and make them rotate.

-3) Use the option in the filters area to exclude stuff after not clicked a certain number of times... do not recommend this one for a retail site
+- Use the option in the filters area to exclude content if it hasn't been clicked on a after a certain number of views, for example.

 To add a recommendations placement, edit an interaction and click "Insert object" from the content editor toolbar:

 Selecting "Content Recommendations" adds a placeholder placement to the content editor.
 Hovering over the placeholder will light it up in blue.
 Click and edit or double click the placeholder to open the Content recommendations pop-up where you can configure the content placement.

 Configuring content recommendations